Creating To Do Lists In WordPress

 To-Do List Categories

-This allows you to add categories that can help organize your lists (see ‘Plugin Usage’ section further below for more details) …
+This lets you add categories that you can use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

-Categories set to ‘private’ are not visible using the sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories are not visible when using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View